ries-lab/Accent/README.md

 ### Micro-Manager 2.0.0-gamma

-1. [Download](https://github.com/ries-lab/Accent/releases) the pre-compiled plugin and place it in your Micro-Manager installation folder under "mmplugins".
+1. [Download](https://github.com/ries-lab/Accent/releases) the pre-compiled plugin and place it in your Micro-Manager 2 installation folder under "mmplugins".

 Or

-2. Requires [maven](https://maven.apache.org/).
+2. Requires few steps, [see guide for Windows](guide/win-installation.md).
 Compile the plugin yourself using the build script (Windows):

    ```bash
    $ ./build-Win.sh "C:/Path/To/Micro-Manager2-gamma"